Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

 -5.0` and the two surrounding entries are "red" at :math:`-10.0` and "blue" at :math:`0.0`, then the atom's color will be halfway between "red" and "blue", which in this case is "purple".
+Here is how the *N* entries are used to determine the color of an individual atom, based on the value :math:`X` of its atom attribute.
+:math:`X` will fall between 2 of the entry values.
+The color of the atom is linearly interpolated (in each of the RGB values) between the 2 colors associated with those entries.
+For example, if :math:`X = -5.0` and the two surrounding entries are "red" at :math:`-10.0` and "blue" at :math:`0.0`, then the atom's color will be halfway between "red" and "blue", which in this case is "purple".

-For *discrete* color maps, each entry has a *lo* and *hi* value and a *color*\ .
+For *discrete* color maps, each entry has a *lo* and *hi* value and a For *discrete* color maps, each entry has a *lo* and *hi* value and a *color*\ .
 The *lo* and *hi* settings are either numbers within the range of values or *min* (for *lo) or *max* (for *hi*).
+The *lo* and *hi* settings of the last entry must be *min* and *max*\ .
+Other range of values or *min* (for *lo) or *max* (for *hi*).
 The *lo* and *hi* settings of the last entry must be *min* and *max*\ .
 Other entries can have any *lo* and *hi* values and the sub-ranges of